lolzio5/Team05-RISCV-Final/doc/Sam/SamBarberStatement.md

 oAluResult: Result of the operation.
 oZero: Indicates whether the result is zero.

+### Testing assembly instructions<a name="assembly"></a>
+In order to test the functionality of the ALU I had written I wrote some assembly to test the functions of the ALU in the CPU.
+The test was successful and verified that all the ALU operations where working as indented after it was implemented in CPU.
+Test file test_all_instuctions.s

 ## Register <a name="register"></a>
 The register file has 1 write port and 3 read ports.
 Two of the read ports can read any address and the other always reads a0.
 The register is built on a ram array additionally there is logic implemented to prevent the zero register from being changed from zero.
 Data is written to the register on the positive edge and read on the negative edge.